nullaresponsio/Bos_Reversal_Sweep_For_Silent_Echo/README.md

 # Bos_Reversal_Sweep_For_Silent_Echo

-You force me into taking amphetamine through PSYOPS and canary traps and honey pots, Why the fuck do you think you're able to force me, through the maximal amount of torture you can inflict, prolonged torture made to look like actual drug-induced (which I've never ever had bascially 2019 or something) induced psychosis and American doctors the corrupt ones labeled it as "schizophrenia"
+You force me into taking amphetamine through PSYOPS and canary traps and honey pots, Why the fuck do you think you're able to force me, through the maximal amount of torture you can inflict, prolonged torture made to look like actual drug-induced (which I've never ever had bascially 2019 or something) induced psychosis and American doctors the corrupt ones labeled it as "schizophrenia".
+Your disgusting voice transformation software and the microphones you use, plus acoustic penetration insertions and surveillance, plus malicious use of non-sound waves, are disgusting but that is what the core of your PSYOPS consist.

 # Entirely real